 A student may need to take a semester or more off from school.
-These reasons may include financial challenges, family issues, personal issues, health, etc. TKU calls this a "leave of absence" and allows such a break in enrollment for up to two academic semesters before the student will be subject to readmission procedures.
+These reasons may include financial challenges, family issues, personal issues, health, etc. TKU calls this a "leave of absence" and allows such a break in enrollment for one academic semester before the student will be subject to readmission procedures.
 By filing a temporary leave of absence, a student can return to the university without penalty.
-If the student does not return to TKU within the time originally requested (no longer than a year), the student will be considered as having withdrawn from the University.
+If the student does not return to TKU by the end of the leave of absence period, the student will be considered as having withdrawn from the university.